Azure/Industrial-IoT/docs/opc-publisher/readme.md

 ]
 ```

 The exact syntax allowed can be found in the OPC UA reference documentation.
 Note that not all servers support all filter capabilities.
-You can trouble shoot issues using the OPC Publisher logs.
+You can troubleshoot issues using the OPC Publisher logs.

 #### Condition handling options

-In addition to this, you can also configure to enable condition handling.
-When configured OPC Publisher listens to ConditionType derived events, records unique occurrences of them and periodically sends all condition events that have the Retain property set to True.
+In addition to event subscription, you can also configure events to enable condition handling.

+When configured, OPC Publisher listens to ConditionType derived events, records unique occurrences of them and periodically sends out all condition events that have the Retain property set to True.
 This enables you to continuously get a snapshot view of all active alarms and conditions which can be very useful for dashboard-like scenarios.

 Here is an example of a configuration for condition handling: